Sreenandika/Attendance-Tracker/readme.md

 This project is an open-source tool for managing a college's attendance.
 It can handle most types of requirements, such as a variety of classes.

-## Official Repository

-This is the official repository for my DBMS mini-project for college.

 ## Technology Stack

 - Frontend: Static vanilla HTML and CSS with occasional Tailwind